 Kaiyuan Temple Thai Buddhist Hall

-The Thai Buddhist Hall is located at the foot of the mountain opposite Huiru Park on Dongshan Road, with the inscription ‘Kaiyuan Temple Thai Buddhist Hall’ on its lintel.
+The Thai Buddhist Hall is located at the foot of the mountain opposite Huiru Park on Dongshan Road, with the plaque reading ‘Kaiyuan Temple Thai Buddhist Hall’.
 Thai temples are renowned as museums of Thai art.
-This building, modeled after the Yunshi Temple in Thailand and constructed in the famous city of Chaozhou, is rich in Thai characteristics.
-It features a multi-eave, multifaceted roof with fish-scale tiles, an upward yellow pattern on the eaves board, and column heads with upturned corners symbolizing the auspicious dragon and phoenix.
+This building, modeled after Yunshi Temple in Thailand and constructed in the famous city of Chaozhou, is rich in Thai characteristics.
+It features a multi-tiered, multi-faceted roof with fish-scale tiles and upward-facing yellow patterns on the eaves boards.

-The decorations on the gable walls and the pointed shapes of doors and windows concentrate the plastic arts of ancient Thailand, fully reflecting the majestic and exquisite exotic charm.
-For Chaozhou locals, it offers a chance to experience foreign culture without leaving the country; for overseas Chaozhou people residing in Thailand, it holds a special interest.
+The column heads with upturned corners symbolize the auspicious presence of dragons and phoenixes.
+The decorations on the gable walls and the pointed tops of doors and windows concentrate the ancient Thai sculptural art, fully reflecting the magnificent and exquisite exotic atmosphere.
+For the people of Chaozhou, it is possible to experience foreign cultures without leaving the country; for overseas Chaozhou residents in Thailand, it holds a special charm.

-The remaining four heads face the four cardinal directions, and the four hands hold the Vedas, lotus, spoon, and rosary or bowl.
-When offering incense to the Four-Faced Buddha, one should light incense in all four directions and worship clockwise.
-The Four-Faced Buddha represents compassion (benevolence), empathy (sympathy), joy (auspiciousness), and generosity (charity).
+When offering incense to the Four-Faced Buddha, one should light incense in all four cardinal directions and worship clockwise accordingly.
+The Four-Faced Buddha represents compassion (benevolence), pity (sympathy), joy (auspiciousness), and generosity (charity).

 image description